Venskovich/venscoin/README.md

-# venscoin
+# venscoinbot (inactive)

-Hi there!
-VensCoin is crypto exchange simulator.
-There are implemented:
+The Telegram fun bot, which is crypto exchange simulator bot.
+There are implemented

 - mining
 - regularly changing market behavior
-- unexpected rises and falls
+- unexpected rises and falls of venscoin price
 - income tax
 - transactions
 - financial support fund
+- artgallery